 Parks, conservation easements shall be granted to GFC by Orange or Osceola.
-Conservation easements conveyed to GFC shall be consistent with Section 704.06, Florida & statutes, and shall protect the ability of GFC to access and manage lands within the easement.
-Within 90 days of thentransfer of fee simple title of the Project ton Horange and Osceolae Osceole shall convey a conservation 6FC directing sayments to Drange or Osceola, easement for at least 100 acres of non-FCT uplands to GFC.
+Conservation easements conveyed to GFC shall be consistent with Section 704.06, Florida Letatutes, and shall protect the ability of GFC to access and manage lands within the easement.
+Within 90 days of the transfer of fee simple title of the Project ton Orange and Osceolae Osceole shall convey a conservation easement for at least 100 acres of non-FCT uplands to GFC.
 Upon written notice from GFC that 90% of the previous contiguous easement has been obligated by GFC and for which Upland Preservation Mitigation Fees have been collected, subsequent conservation easements of at least 100 acres shall be granted by Osceola to GFC.
 When 90% of the last easement in Osceola is obligated by GFC, Orange shall grant conservation easements in the same manner as described above until all non-FCT uplands have been obligated by GFC and for which Upland Preservation Mitigation Fees have been collected.